icai-imat-deep-learning/deep-learning/projects/p1/README.md

 This project will be graded in the following way, 7 points will be graded by automtic tests, that can be verified by the criteria of a professor if it is neccesary.
 The remaining 3 points will come from the inspection of the code by a professor.

+The goal of this first lab is to implement the required source code to train and test a neural network to recognize cyphers based on the common dataset denominated MNIST (https://www.kaggle.com/datasets/hojjatk/mnist-dataset).

+This dataset consists on a large set of handwritten digits.
+The provided source code is a pytorch project with the function to load data, train the data, test it and extract metrics.
+Parts of the source code is missing and your will have to complete it to be able to successfully train the network.

+As commented below, we recommend you to implement the source code sequentially step by step and its corresponding test (QA or quality assurance) to evidence the correct behaviour of each part that you develop.

+The first thing you will have to do is installing the required dependencies, defined in the file "requirements.txt".

 ## Structure of the repo